christopherchiles1/final-project/README.md

 Flux Dispatcher and Project Actions, Constants, ApiUtil methods, and Store.
 Then I will create React views for the ProjectsIndex, ProjectsIndexItem, and ProjectsForm.
-At the end of Phase 2, Projects can be created, viewed, edited and destroyed from the Dashboard.
+At the end of Phase 2, Projects can be created, viewed, edited and destroyed from the Workspace.
+I will also add a Sidebar which will switch out the panes displayed.

 [Details][phase-two]

 ### Phase 3: The Project Workspace and Tasks (1.5 days)

 Phase 3 focuses on developing the project workspace.
-I will implement Tasks which can be added to a Project and given a planned, started, and completed status.
-I will implement React views for Tasks so that they can be created and manipulated from a projects workspace.
-I will also add a Sidebar which will switch out the panes displayed.
-Finally, I will add a SearchForm and SearchIndex component for searching a projects tasks.
+I will implement Tasks which can be added to a Project.
+I will implement React views for Tasks so that they can be created and manipulated within a project pane.
+Finally, I will add a SearchForm and SearchPane component for searching through tasks.

 [Details][phase-three]